dd32/add-from-server/readme.txt

  * Files/folders are sorted by name
  * Update Notification changelogs (On the plugins page)
  * Completely rewritten, Hopefully this'll fix some long-time bugs which have affected some.
+ * Persion translation from sourena
+ * Italian translation from Stafano

 == Future Features ==
 Please note that these are simply features i'd like to do, There is no timeframe, or guarantee that it will be in the next version.